-The legal standard for a bona fide marriage is this: did the bride and groom intend to establish life together at the time of marriage?
-If the answer is yes then the marriage was bona fide for immigration purposes.
+In terms of terminology, the term “bona fide” essentially just means “real.”
+Essentially, is a couple in a real, authentic relationship, or simply trying to evade immigration law.
+The legal standard for a bona fide marriage is this: does the couple intend to establish life together?
+If the answer is yes then the relationship is bona fide for immigration purposes.
 The issue, however, is proving the couple’s intention to start a life together – that’s where the evidence comes in.

-The immigration service identifies a number of factors that it associates with fraudulent marriages.
+The immigration service identifies a number of factors with fraudulent marriages.
 None of these factors automatically means that a case is unwinable, only that it will face increased scrutiny.
 The factors are:

 - Large disparity of age;

 - Inability of petitioner and beneficiary to speak each other’s language;

 - Vast difference in cultural and ethnic background

 - Family and/or friends unaware of the marriage

 - Marriage contracted immediately following the beneficiary’s apprehension or receipt of notification to depart the United States